 A long-sleeved, buttoned lab coat to minimize skin exposure.

-Disposable nitrile or latex gloves to prevent direct contact with hazardous materials.

-If the user has long hair, it should be tied back.
+Disposable nitrile or latex gloves to prevent direct contact with hazardous materialsIf the user has long hair, it should be tied back.

 Potential Hazards

 The use of class II BSC presents various hazards that must be managed to maintain a safe working environment.
 These include: